Your Essential Data Breach Response Plan Template

 The rules are all over the place, and they can vary dramatically:

 1. GDPR (General Data Protection Regulation): If you process data for anyone in the EU, the clock is ticking.
 You generally have just 72 hours to report a breach to the authorities after you become aware of it.
+In 2023 alone, European data protection authorities issued over $2.1 billion in GDPR fines.

-2. CCPA/CPRA (California Consumer Privacy Act/Privacy Rights Act): California’s laws, like many other U.S. state laws, have their own notification timelines and specific requirements for what you have to say, often based on how many state residents were impacted.
+2. CCPA/CPRA (California Consumer Privacy Act/Privacy Rights Act): California's laws, like many other U.S. state laws, have their own notification timelines and specific requirements for what you have to say, often based on how many state residents were impacted.
+As of 2024, all 50 U.S. states now have some form of data breach notification law.

-Your legal team’s job is to map out all these overlapping obligations so that every action and every message is compliant.
-This is precisely why having pre-approved communication templates in your response plan is so critical—it lets you move fast without making a costly legal mistake under intense pressure.
+Your legal team's job is to map out all these overlapping obligations so that every action and every message is compliant.
+This is precisely why having pre-approved communication templates in your response plan is so critical--it lets you move fast without making a costly legal mistake under intense pressure.
 As you build out your plan, getting a handle on the broader privacy landscape is essential.
 You can read more about key privacy principles in our guide.

 Ultimately, handling communications and legal duties well is about proving you're in control and taking responsibility.
 A well-executed strategy shows customers, regulators, and the public that you're a trustworthy steward of their data, even when things go wrong.